Complete NLO corrections to top-quark pair production with isolated photons: Top-quark pair production with one isolated photon

 \subsection{Differential fiducial cross sections}

 While at the integrated fiducial cross-section level the effects of the subleading LO and NLO contributions are small, it is expected that these effects might be enhanced for particular observables in certain phase-space regions.
 To this end, in Figure \ref{fig-tta:nlo1} we present the differential cross-section distributions for the transverse momentum of the hardest photon, $p_{T,\gamma_1}$, the invariant mass of the two hardest $b$-jets, $M_{b_1b_2}$, as well as their transverse momenta, denoted as $p_{T,b_1}$ and $p_{T,b_2}$, respectively.
-In the upper panels we provide the absolute predictions for \LOfull, \NLOfull, \NLOqcd and \NLOprd.
-The middle panels show the ratio of the three NLO results to \NLOqcd.
-In addition, both panels display the \NLOqcd theoretical uncertainties obtained from scale variation.
+In the upper panels we provide the absolute predictions for \LOfull, \NLOfull, \NLOqcd and \NLOprd together with the \NLOqcd uncertainty bands resulting from scale variations.
+The middle panels show the ratio of the \NLOqcd results to \LOfull along with their relative scale uncertainties as well as the ratio of the \NLOfull and \NLOprd results to \NLOqcd.
+In the latter case the \NLOqcd theoretical uncertainties are also displayed.
 Finally, the lower panels present the relative size of all subleading ${\rm LO}_i$ and ${\rm NLO}_i$ contributions with respect to \LOone.